-- Volunteers will NOT be deployed to work within Exclusion Zones. - Volunteers will not be deployed in the same locations as Oil Spill Response Organizations (OSRO), Natural Resource Damage Assessment (NRDA) or Wildlife Recovery and Transportation Teams. - Volunteers may be escorted by UC authorized safety personnel.
+- Volunteers will NOT be deployed to work within the Exclusion Zones. - Volunteers will not be deployed in the same locations as Oil Spill Response Organizations (OSRO), Natural Resource Damage Assessment (NRDA) or Wildlife Recovery and Transportation Teams. - UC authorized safety personnel may escort volunteers.
 Volunteers will be trained according to Training Matrix guidelines (see Training Matrix Section 11).

-6.3 Local Government Assisting Agencies
+Local Government Assisting Agencies

-Volunteer management in oil spill response can often most effectively be managed by a Unified Command (UC) ICP (Incident Command Post) with the assistance of local government and other established local volunteer organizations.
+A Unified Command (UC) ICP (Incident Command Post) can often most effectively manage volunteer management in oil spill response with the assistance of local government and other established local volunteer organizations.
 An Assisting Agency has direct responsibility for incident response, whereas a Cooperating Agency is simply offering assistance.

-A local government Agency Representative (AREP) can work with the ICP Liaison Officer (LNO) and/or Volunteer Unit (VU) to identify the best volunteer management practices for a specific incident.
-Local government can provide experienced local personnel through the LNO to staff selected UC ICP positions.
-Local volunteer organizations often have Memorandum of Understandings (MOU) with local government jurisdictions which can be activated to support UC ICP volunteer management.
+A local government Agency Representative (AREP) can work with the ICP Liaison Officer (LOFR) and/or Volunteer Unit (VU) to identify the best volunteer management practices for a specific incident.
+Local government can provide experienced local personnel through the LOFR to staff selected UC ICP positions.
+Local volunteer organizations often have Memorandum of Understandings (MOU) with local government jurisdictions, which can be activated to support UC ICP volunteer management.

-6.3.1 Emergency Operation Center (EOC)
+Emergency Operation Center (EOC)

 Depending on the incident's impact on local government jurisdictions and agencies, local government may or may not activate an Emergency Operations Center (EOC).
-EOCs are activated in order to coordinate their jurisdiction's resources and information, as well as assist in coordinating incoming Federal and State resources.
+EOCs are activated to coordinate their jurisdiction's resources and information, as well as assist in coordinating incoming Federal and State resources.
 EOCs can be activated at the county or city level.
-Under either circumstance, a county or city local government AREP will report to the
+Under either circumstance, a county or city local government AREP will report to the ICP Liaison Officer (LOFR).
+The county AREP should make every effort to coordinate their Operational Area volunteer activities with the UC operations.